d2l-ai/d2l-en/chapter_natural-language-processing-applications/natural-language-inference-bert.md

 As :numref:`fig_bert-two-seqs` indicates,
-fine-tuning BERT for natural language inference requires only an extra MLP consisting of two fully-connected layers.
+fine-tuning BERT for natural language inference requires only an extra MLP consisting of two fully-connected layers (see `self.hidden` and `self.output` in the following `BERTClassifier` class).
 This MLP transforms the
 BERT representation of the special “&lt;cls&gt;” token, which encodes the information of both the premise and the hypothesis,